Practicc/Rift-Archive/README.md

 # Rift Archive

-maintained by alosh and practic :)
+maintained by alosh and practic :) + fizlo now